Ssencipe/Overhaul_Moons/README.md

-### Overhaul Moons
+# Overhaul Moons

-Overhaul Moons is a mood mod that will contain multiple moons in one package.
+Overhaul Moons is a moon mod that will contain multiple moons in one package.

 It currently adds just 1 moon: Mycordytum.